cedricwalter/cedricwalter.github.io/_posts/2007-10-04-enterprise-grade-performances-tuning-with-critical-memory-constraints.md

 - Run on 2 JVM with 4Gb (Tomcat/Application server) of RAM each!
 - Run on 2 Double core AMD 64 bits server,
 - Linux 64bits,
-- Has a lot of parallel users and &gt; 10000 are registered
+- Has a lot of parallel users and > 10000 are registered
 - Use a product meta model which separate definition from implementation data.
 - Java server faces, java, ajax